ahmedesoliman/Sign_Lang_AI/README.md

 # Future Scope

-Future enhancement if the system can be done through making the system can interpret words and store it which later can be used to create snectences.
-The system can also be integrated into other operating systems ot devices which will help to convert sign languge to text.
+Future enhancement if the system can be done through developing a system that ca detect the hand gesture in real time with a more acurate mesusres.
+The system can interpret words and stores it in a database or a text file which later can be used to create snectences.
+The system can also be integrated into other operating systems or devices which will help to convert sign languge to text.

+### AHMED SOLIMAN